carpentries-incubator/genome-mining/_episodes/02-antismash.md

 - "Which kind of analysis antiSMASH can perform?"
 - "Which files extension accepts antiSMASH?"
 objectives:
-- "Understand how antiSMASH applications."
+- "Understand antiSMASH applications."
-- "Understand the importance of metadata and potential metadata standards."
+- "Perform a Minimal antiSMASH run analysis."
-- "Explore common formatting challenges in spreadsheet data."
+- "Explore several Streptococcus genomes by identifying their BGCs and types of their produced secondary metabolites."
 keypoints:
 - "First key point.
 Brief Answer to questions. (antismash, genome mining, secondary metabolism, bacteria, bioactive coumpounds)"
 ---